AriFordsham/GHCWiki/dynamic-by-default.md

 ## Windows

 Currently, we don't know how to do dynamic-by-default on Windows in a satisfactory way.
 We can build dynamic libraries, but we don't have a way of telling them where to find their DLLs.
-This means that `ghc --make foo; ./foo` won't work unless we copy all the library DLLs into the current directory, which isn't very satisfactory.

-We are currently working on this.
+We are not currently working on this, but if anyone is interested in rolling up their sleeves then we have some [more details](dynamic-by-default/windows) on the problem, and how it might be solvable.

 ## Performance